sevazhidkov/solana-toolbox/solana_toolbox_idl/README.md

         json!({ "param": 42 }).as_object().unwrap(),
     )
     .unwrap();
-// We can resolve the accounts used in an instruction let instruction_accounts_addresses = idl
+// We can try to resolve the accounts used in an instruction using seeds in IDL let instruction_accounts_addresses = idl
-    .fill_instruction_accounts_addresses(
+    .resolve_instruction_accounts_addresses(
         &program_id,
         "my_instruction",
         &HashMap::from_iter([